Pyzdek, T., & Keller, P. (2014). The Six Sigma Handbook (4th ed.). McGraw-Hill (ISBN-978-0-07-184053-8)

 We can customize this program to fit your organization's specific needs.

-Lean Six Sigma Philosophy and Project Selection also covers effective project management methods for assuring projects are selected and implemented based on strategic importance, while also considering the voice of the customer.
-Finish the course with a solid foundation for selecting, planning, implementing and assessing a project.
+Building upon team leadership philosophies, Lean Six Sigma Change Management Success also covers effective project management methods for assuring projects are successfully completed on schedule and within budget.
+Finish the course with a solid foundation for initiating, planning, executing, monitoring, and closing a project.

 This course is a part of the Lean Six Sigma Certificate, which includes:

 What You'll Learn